lioytoo/AI-Assistant/README.md

 witch returns a list where each index corresponds to a device index.

 To display only the working microphones, it builds  a list of tuples (index, name) for each working microphone.

+A Tkinter ```tk.IntVar()``` is created to store the selected microphone index, and it's initialized to the first working microphone by default.